-“To excel in providing community based palliative care and support to people in the gympie region with a life-limiting illness, and their families, to live, die and grieve well”
+“To excel in providing community based palliative care and support to people in the Gympie region with a life-limiting illness, and their families, to live, die and grieve well”

 Little Haven Palliative Care is dedicated to the delivery of the highest quality of care, support and education for those experiencing or anticipating serious illness and loss in the Gympie and surrounding region.
-A team approach committed to a quality management system for continually improving our reach and performance.
+Our team approach is committed to a quality management system to continually improve our reach and performance.

-Little Haven Palliative Care founded in 1980 by Mrs Phyllis Little’s desire for better care of the dying, was an early pioneer of Palliative Care in Australia and and is today recognised as a provider of gold standard community based palliative care.
-In our community people know that at the end of life Little Haven will be there to support them and support their advanced care choices.
+Little Haven Palliative Care was founded in 1980 by Mrs Phyllis Little’s desire for better care of the dying.
+Little Haven was an early pioneer of palliative care in Australia and is recognised as a provider of gold standard, community-based palliative care.
+People in our community know that if they or their loved ones are facing a terminal illness Little Haven will be there to support them and their advance care wishes.
 Providing care at the right time in the right place.

 Little Haven has a long history in Qld of enabling people in our community to

-- Receive health and social care that supports their well being, irrespective of their diagnosis, sex, gender, age, socio-economic background or proximity to death.
+- receive health and social care that supports their wellbeing, irrespective of their diagnosis, sex, gender, age, socioeconomic background or proximity to death

-- Know how to help and support each other at times of increased health need and in bereavement, recognising the importance of families and communities working alongside formal services.
+- know how to help and support each other at times of increased health need and in bereavement, recognising the importance of families and communities working alongside formal services.